 Margaret McCarthy brings the eye of a poet to her photography, exploring archetypes of myth and dream in her imagery.
 Particularly inspired and indebted to Celtic myth, she photographs the landscapes of the ancient world with an immediate, intuitive reaction to the unique spirit or “genius loci” of each iconic place.
-Her work has taken her to the standing stones across Europe, the pyramids of Mexico, and the castros of Celtic Spain.
+Her work has taken her to the standing stones across Europe, the pyramids of Mexico, the temples of Greece and the castros of Celtic Spain.

 She continues to document the peace and social justice movements as American history unfolds.

-A few of the fine art publications where her work has appeared include:
+A few of the fine art publications where her work has appeared include: ON LANDSCAPE (UK),

 McCarthy has been awarded fellowship grants from The Virginia Center for the Creative Arts, The Ragdale Foundation and The Hambidge Center for the Creative Arts & Sciences.
-A graduate of New York City’s School of Visual Arts, she has juried its BFA Scholarship Awards Panel; she has taught and mentored art students through The Great Lakes Colleges New York Arts Program.
+A graduate of New York City’s School of Visual Arts, she has juried its BFA Scholarship Awards Panel; she has taught and mentored art students through The Great Lakes Colleges New York Arts Program

 An accomplished poet, Margaret McCarthy’s poetry has been published in numerous literary magazines, journals and anthologies; her collection NOTEBOOKS FROM MYSTERY SCHOOL (Finishing Line Press, Georgetown, KY, 2015) was selected as a New Women’s Voices Award finalist.

 McCarthy publishes a web broadside, A VISION AND A VERSE, www.avisionandaverse.com combining her imagery and poetry.